IBM Cloud Docs

 New Tune by Example feature

 The new Tune by Example feature lets you control how specified text is spoken by the service.
-The feature is beta functionality that is supported only for US English custom models and voices.
+The feature is beta functions that is supported only for US English custom models and voices.
 It has two components:

 • Custom prompts include the written text that is to be spoken and recorded audio that speaks the text as you want to hear it.
 The audio specifies the intonation, cadence, and stress of the synthesized text.
 The prompt can emphasize different syllables or words, introduce pauses, and generally make the synthesized audio sound more natural and appropriate for its context.